Cosmology

 Laudato si: wonder and care

-Laudato si — Praise be! — are the opening words of each of the verses in Saint Francis’s beautiful Canticle to the Sun, and is also the title of Pope Francis’ 2015 encyclical defining the Catholic Church’s doctrines on the care of the earth.
-A couple of weeks ago, I found out from a blogger …
+Laudato si — Praise be! — are the opening words of each of the verses in Saint Francis’s beautiful Canticle to the Sun.
+It is also the title of Pope Francis’ 2015 encyclical defining the Catholic Church’s doctrines on the care of the earth.
+This year, September 1 is the annual World Day of Prayer

 Laudato si: wonder and care Read More »